Mindful Living

 Botanical name: Schisandra chinensis

-Traditionally used for: Adrenal fatigue, liver support, hormonal balance
+Traditionally used for: Adrenal fatigue, liver detox, hormonal balance

 Key constituents: Lignans (schisandrin), vitamin C, antioxidants

-Schisandra berry is an adaptogen used in Traditional Chinese Medicine.
-It supports the adrenal glands, liver detoxification, and overall hormonal balance—especially under chronic stress.
+An adaptogen of Traditional Chinese Medicine, schisandra supports the adrenal glands, liver function, and hormonal equilibrium, particularly during periods of chronic stress.

 What the Research Says